-An auto attendant is a widely popular business tool that introduces the company and directs callers to the appropriate extension without speaking with a receptionist.
-Auto attendant best practices are important to keep in mind – clarity, brevity, and ease of use.
-This useful business tool helps reflect an air of professionalism, something paramount when making a first impression.
-Read on for more tips to implement when setting up an automated attendant for your business.
+An auto attendant is a popular business tool that introduces the company and directs callers to the appropriate extension without speaking with a receptionist.
+Auto attendant best practices are important to keep in mind for clarity, brevity, and ease of use.
+This useful business tool helps reflect an air of professionalism, and is important when making a first impression.
+We have several tips to to help you when drafting an auto attendant script or setting up an automated attendant for your business.

 Tip #2 – Keep the Message Simple and Clear

-The worst thing that you can do is force callers to listen to a long, drawn out menu before being able to take any action.
-To avoid frustration, keep the auto attendant’s menu clean and simple.
-The options should be easy to understand and direct the caller to the right department quickly.
+The worst thing that you can do is force callers to listen to a long, drawn out menu before allowing them to take any action.
+To avoid frustration, keep the auto attendant’s menu clean and simple with a short list of options.
+The menu options should be easy to understand and direct the caller to the right department quickly or to leave a message.

 Tip #3 – Don’t Overload Callers With Sales Info and Promotions